The American Pastime all begins at Cooperstown with baseball trading pins.

 This pin is one among many that will be traded at Cooperstown this year.
 After the opening ceremonies, players from all the teams gather together to trade for other teams pins.
 The bigger, flashier and the unique the better, added one customer.
 That means blinkies, sliders, spinners, danglers, and glitter will enhance your ability to trade.
 Another customer said her players got three trading pins for one blinkie last year.

 Once the players have traded pins, and then they place them on special towels to display them.
 The trading continues throughout the week-long tournament.
 Other players have special bags with handles that look like soft briefcases.
 They unfold to show several sleeves that display and hold the trading pins.
 The sleeves are made of a material, so the player can attach the pins to the outside for displaying, or zip them inside for storage.

 Salespeople at The Monterey Company have heard many stories about trading pins at Cooperstown.
 We had a small pin last year and no one wanted to trade with our players, lamented one customer.
 That’s not going to happen this year.
 We’re getting a 2-inch pin with a spinner!

 Some customers even scan photos of the most trade-able pin at Cooperstown and want to replicate it.
-What is popular changes every year added one Monterey Company salesperson.
+What are popular changes every year added one Monterey Company salesperson.
 Blinkies could be popular this year, but spinners will be popular next year.
 You just never know!

 One of her customers had everything on his teams trading pin this year, including a 2-¼ inch size, a blinkie, a spinner, a dangler, and lots of glitter.
 You only get one chance to go to Cooperstown! he said.